 Alcohol is a beloved drink of many doctors.
 Many of us love wine, are real aficionados of it, and some even have wineries as a hobby on the side or to enjoy in our retirement.
 We have been told for many years now that a glass or two of red wine is good for our heart, and there have been studies to back this up.

 But recent meta-analyses(1,2,3) have shown that these studies were flawed and biased and that alcohol is not good for any part of us.
-In fact, studies in recent years have shown what our bodies have always known…that there is no safe level of alcohol consumption.
-The American Society of Clinical Oncologists(4) has just come out and stated this fact in 2017, a fact that the Cancer Council Australia(5) stated some years ago in 2011.
+In fact, studies in recent years have shown what our bodies have always known… that there is no safe level of alcohol consumption.
+The American Society of Clinical Oncologists(4) came out and stated this fact in 2017, a fact that the Cancer Council Australia(5) stated some years ago in 2011.

 The physical harms of alcohol are well known, although often conveniently ignored.
 And we underestimate the social and interpersonal damage alcohol does in homes, through domestic violence, child neglect and abuse and in our communities through assaults, mental health issues and motor-vehicle accidents.
-Being raised in a household where there is alcohol abuse can profoundly impact children, with the effects on their emotional and physical health lasting decades.
+Being raised in a household where there is alcohol abuse can profoundly impact children, with long-lasting effects on their emotional and physical health.

 Alcohol and doctors